hypervel/hypervel.org/docs/docs/notifications.md

 ## Testing

 You may use the `Notification` facade's `fake` method to prevent notifications from being sent.
 Typically, sending notifications is unrelated to the code you are actually testing.
-Most likely, it is sufficient to simply assert that Laravel Hyperf was instructed to send a given notification.
+Most likely, it is sufficient to simply assert that Hypervel was instructed to send a given notification.

 After calling the `Notification` facade's `fake` method, you may then assert that notifications were instructed to be sent to users and even inspect the data the notifications received: